ayhanap/wmdRules/ranks.md

     1. For promotion to 'Core Raider' a Raider should:
         -  sustain a resonable attendance to the raids
         -  come prepared to raids and perform well
-    2. Management will evaluate Core Raider ranks every 3 weeIf the player does not have recent raiding experience, then a test run will be arranged.
-If successful or not needed, then the player will be promoted to Trialist rank.
+    2. Management will evaluate Core Raider ranks every 3 weeks.
+If there are Raiders that meet the criteria they will be promoted.
-    3. There will then be the usual 2-week trial and evaluation period following the standard rules and procedure.
-See  [Recruitment and Trial](https://www.wow-easy.net/index.php?page=rules&section=recruit)  for details.
-    4. The Backup Raider does not have to meet the minimum raid Activity (50%) before making the application, but must demonstrate it throughout the Trial period.
-    5. If the player is new to raiding, new to raiding with us, or new to the role, then an appropriate class or role 'big brother' or mentor will be appointed.
--   On success, the player will be promoted to the desired rank.
-Otherwise, the player remains at their original rank and can re-apply at a later time.
--   Promotion to higher ranks is at the discretion of the Guild Master only.

-5.  #### DEMOTION
+#### DEMOTION

 -   Players who no longer meet the requirements and expectations of their current rank will be demoted.
--   Backup Raiders who no longer meet the minimum gear requirements of the rank will be demoted to Social.
+-   Raiders who no longer meet the minimum gear requirements or the attendance of the rank will be demoted to Social.

 -   Raiders who no longer meet the minimum gear, performance, or raiding activity requirements of the rank will be demoted to Backup Raider.